 In the Filters settings I’ll add a filter for the Year column.
 Next, I’ll click Clear to deselect all the other years.
 Finally, I’ll select just 2020 and click OK.

 Now we’ve got the data ready for our beautiful chart.
 This is the easy and fun part.
 I’ll select all the data in the pivot table by clicking cell A1.

 Once I’ve selected the data I will then open the Insert menu from the Google Sheets navigation at the top and choose Chart.
-It’s going open a configuration window and give me the option to choose my chart.
+It’s going drop a chart into the sheet.
+From there I can use the sidebar to customize the chart type and other details.
 You’ll notice that some of the chart types are not available in this view because of the way the data is formatted.

-My favorite chart option for this analysis is the stacked horizontal bar chart that you’ll find if you scroll down a bit on the Chart Types tab of this configuration window.
-After I click Insert I have a beautiful new chart visualizing my spending across several categories for each month in 2016.
+My favorite chart option for this analysis is the stacked bar chart that you’ll find if you scroll down a bit on the Chart Types list in the sidebar.
+After I click Insert I have a beautiful new chart visualizing my spending across several categories for each month in 2020.